Finding the Best Places to Retire Since 2006!

 Is California Considered Tax Friendly for Retirement?
 No

-Notes: Fallbrook is racially mixed, nearly evenly split between Hispanics and whites.
-Tourists come in the summer, and some residents complain about noise from Camp Pendleton.
-The city has grown by 4% within the last decade.
+Notes: Tourists come in the summer, and some residents complain about noise from Camp Pendleton.
+The city has maintained its population during the last decade, and home prices have increased 15% since last year.

 Recommended as a Retirement Spot?
 Yes